1 Growth Stock Down 50% You'll Regret Not Buying on the Dip

 *Stock Advisor returns as of July 3, 2023

 Parkev Tatevosian, CFA has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Datadog.
+The Motley Fool has positions in and recommends CrowdStrike.
 The Motley Fool has a disclosure policy.

 Parkev Tatevosian is an affiliate of The Motley Fool and may be compensated for promoting its services.
 If you choose to subscribe through his link, he will earn some extra money that supports his channel.
 His opinions remain his own and are unaffected by The Motley Fool.